wp-plugins/genesis-translations/readme.txt

 == Frequently Asked Questions ==

-= How can I see my language added to this plugin?
+= How can I see my language added to this plugin? =

-[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") and we'll get you sorted.
+[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 = Can I make a suggestion =

 You most certainly can.
-Contact me via [Twitter](http://twitter.com/DeFries "My Twitter Account")
+[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

+= Where can I find the list of languages being worked on? =

+Visit the [StudioPress GlotPress installation](http://translate.studiopress.com/projects/genesis-framework/genesis-17 "GlotPress installation") to see the complete list of languages being worked on.

+= I have your plugin activated but I don't see an options page =

+That's because there isn't any.
+If you have one of the provided languages properly configured in your `wp-config.php` file, then upon activation you should see all matters Genesis automagically translated.

 == Screenshots ==

 No screenshots (yet).
 Let me know if you need some.

 == Changelog ==

+= 1.1 =

+Added Greek el_GR to the translations.
+Note, not all strings have been properly translated to Greek yet, but most of the important stuff has.

 = 1.0.1 =